-When we’ve got to Povoa de Varzim, the rain started to come down in buckets and we’ve headed for the first café we’ve seen along the Promenade.
-The owner of the café looked bemused at us – he probably could not think that anyone would want to walk in these weather conditions … but we thought a hot cup of coffee would help us to get back on the road again!
+When we got to Povoa de Varzim, the rain started to come down in buckets and we had no other choice than headed for the first café we saw along the Promenade.
+The owner of the café looked bemused at us – he probably could not think that anyone would want to walk in these weather conditions … we were hoping that a hot cup of coffee would help us to get back on the road again!

 A rain storm in Povoa de Varzim was the reason for an early visit to a café

 Eventually the hard rain changed into a drizzle and we could continue our journey.
-We’ve seen the most beautiful azulejos tile paintings (“Paineis de Azulejos”) that line the beach wall on the Praia do Leixao.
+We saw the most beautiful azulejos tile paintings (“Paineis de Azulejos”) that line the beach wall on the Praia do Leixao.
 These beautiful paintings depict the fishing heritage of Povoa de Varzim.

 The “Paineis de Azulejos” on the beach wall is telling a story about the fishermen of Povoa de Varzim

-The coastal route has great boardwalks that run alongside the sandy beaches.
+The coastal route has great boardwalks that run next to the sandy beaches.
 We could see the well-known signs of the Camino every now and then.
 The Camino is definitely better waymarked from Porto than what it is from Lisbon.

 Camino signs are visible on the coastal route from Vila do Conde to Esposende

 It must be great to walk this stretch on a sunny day, but we literally had to hide behind our rain jackets’ hoodies for the persistent rain.

 At least we could still smile while walking the Camino in the rain

 We were wet to the bone and bitterly cold.
 I would say we were in desperate need of shelter and something to eat, but could not find any open café or bar along the beach … and we were not in the mood to walk inland to try and find a café in one of the smaller beach towns.